Wick, Caithness: Caithness Glass

-Old Pulteney Distillery
+Pulteney Distillery

-The Old Pulteney Distillery is an aging malt whisky production facility in Pulteneytown.
+The Pulteney Distillery is an aging malt whisky production facility in Pulteneytown.
 The distillery has a visitor centre in Huddart Street, and produces the Old Pulteney Single Malt whisky at a number of ages.
 Its 21-year-old single malt was named World Whisky of the Year by leading expert Jim Murray in his 2012 Whisky Bible.

 Like Pulteneytown the distillery is named after Sir William Pulteney, 5th Baronet.
 The distillery was established in 1826 when Pulteneytown was quite newly established as a herring fishing port.
-The distillery is the most northerly on the Scottish mainland and was quite inaccessible, when established, except by sea.
+The distillery is one of the most northerly on the Scottish mainland and was quite inaccessible, when established, except by sea.
 Barley was brought in by sea, and the whisky was shipped out the same way.
 At that time many of the distillery workers were also fishermen.
 Old Pulteney is promoted as a Highland single malt Scotch.

 The distillery is now owned by Inver House Distillers Limited, a subsidiary of Thai Beverages.
 Other Inver House distilleries include the Speyburn-Glenlivet Distillery, Knockdhu Distillery, Balblair Distillery and Balmenach Distillery.

 Ignis Wick Ltd

 Ignis Wick Ltd operates the district heating scheme in Wick, and provides heat and hot water via underground insulated pipes to nearly 200 homes from a central boiler house.
 Formerly known as Caithness Heat and Power Limited (CHaP) it was owned by the Highland Council.
-Operations are based at the Old Pulteney distillery in Wick.
+Operations are based at the Pulteney distillery in Wick.

 The council initiated the scheme, with origins evident in minutes of 16 December 2002 meeting of the council's Caithness committee.
 It was planned, originally, as a biomass-fuelled combined heat and power scheme, producing mains grid electricity as well as heat.
 The CHaP company was formed on 7 July 2005, as a non-profit company with three directors, representing the council, the Pulteneytown People's Project charity, and the distillery owners.

 The biomass gasification plant failed to work as intended, however, and what had been planned as temporary use of fossil-oil plant became a longer term arrangement.
 CHaP incurred significant financial losses of more than £13 million.
 Therefore, in 2008, the council had no real option except to take full, direct control of the company and, by February 2009, the council had to accept that the original biomass plant did not work economically.

 Ignis Biomass Ltd took over the district heating scheme in 2012, and has installed a renewable energy biomass plant to replace the fossil-oil plant.
 As of 2013, the scheme supplies heat to the distillery and to nearly 200 homes, and Ignis plans to extend the heat supply to more homes.